wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1.md

 ...
 ```

-To make a request to the Conversation API, an `authorization` header is added to the request along with a `UserAuth.Body` struct encoded as the request's body.
-The response of this call, the Vonage user ID of the created user, is again transformed in a `flatMap` closure to the expected type of `EventLoopFuture<UserAuth.Response>`.
+When making a request to the Conversation API, an `authorization` header is added to the request alongside a `UserAuth.Body` struct encoded as the request's body.
+The response, the Vonage user ID of the created user, is again transformed in a `flatMap` closure to the expected type of `EventLoopFuture<UserAuth.Response>`.

 This time there is an added step of creating a database user and saving it.
-In a production environment, you should use a password to secure user's access to your system, and you could go a step further and return an auth token for future requests to your server.
+In a production environment, you should use a password to secure users' access to your system, and you could go a step further and return an auth token for future requests to your server.

 ![Diagram of the authentication flow, second part circled](/content/blog/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1/authflow-2.png)